-A dislocation of the patella (kneecap) commonly occurs during deceleration, such as when slowing from a run to a walk.
-The patella slides from the groove between the console but doesn’t limit.
-Swelling and pain can accompany this condition.
-Trainers who have a deformity or a muscle imbalance, like a patella, have a probability of dislocation.
+Patellar dislocation commonly occurs during deceleration. when slowing down from a run to a walk.
+The patella slides from the groove between the femoral consoles.
+It doesn’t limit mobility.
+Swelling and pain can occur in this condition.
+People who have a structural deformity like high patella or a muscle imbalance, have a probability of subluxation.

-When the muscle, vast us laterals, is not stronger than the muscle of the quadriceps, immense us medials, the imbalance can lead to uneven pressure on the patella.
-Additionally, patella and the lateral femoral condyle may be bruised.
+If the muscle vastus lateralis is stronger than the inner muscle vastus Medialis of the quadriceps, muscle group.
+The imbalance can lead to uneven pressure on the patella, pulling the patella out of alignment.
+Additionally, the patella and the lateral femoral condyle may be bruised.
 This occurs with contractions like landing from a jump, changing direction or planting.

-Feeling below the patella of pressure.
-Pain and swelling behind the patella.
-Pain when bending or straightening the knee.
+Pressure is feeling under the patella. swelling and pain behind the patella.
+Pain when straightening or bending the knee.

-Fractures can be caused by subluxations in the patella and place stress.
-Failure could result in chronic subluxations.
+Fractures can be caused by subluxations in the patella, cartilage tears and causing stress on the tendons.
+If not treated properly that could result in chronic subluxations.

-During the injury ought to be sought, like biking or swimming rather than running.
-Extending laterals and strengthening of medials will help fix.
-When returning to action A brace might be needed.
-To prevent subluxations it’s important to keep the muscles surrounding the knee flexible and powerful and prevent impact.
+Do only activities that don’t aggravate the injury, like biking or swimming rather than running.
+The muscle imbalance could be corrected with stretching of vastus lateralis and strengthening of vastus medialis.
+When returning to sports activity a brace to support the patella in place might be needed. it’s important to keep the muscles surrounding the knee flexible, and strong and prevent direct impact To prevent subluxations.

-Surgery may be required to avoid subluxations due to instability or misalignment.
+Subluxation heels well with proper rehabilitation and rest.
+Surgery may be rarely required to avoid reoccurring subluxations due to instability or misalignment.